newdigate/ExpressionMapper/README.md

 # ExpressionMapper
-* a C# expression translator for database and service layer expressions
+* a C# expression translator for expressions between database/service/controller layers
 * this is a work-in-progress, please feel free to contribute.

 ## why ?